leowcy/preconf-avs-design/README.md

 ---

-## 📊 Benefits
-Highlight the benefits of implementing this proposal:
+## 💡 Economic Model
+Explain the proposed solution in detail:
-- How does it improve or solve the problem?
+- **Description**: Describe the solution and how it solves the problem.
-- What value does it add (e.g., cost-saving, efficiency, usability)?
+- **Methodology**: Outline the approach or technologies involved.
+- **Deliverables**: List what will be delivered (e.g., code, documentation, designs).

 ---

+## 💡 Security Analysis
+Explain the proposed solution in detail:
+- **Description**: Describe the solution and how it solves the problem.
+- **Methodology**: Outline the approach or technologies involved.
+- **Deliverables**: List what will be delivered (e.g., code, documentation, designs).

+---

-## 🛠 Implementation Plan
+## 💡 Implementation Considerations
 Provide an actionable plan for implementation:
 1. **Phase 1**: Define the initial setup or research phase.
 2. **Phase 2**: Outline development or production steps.
 3. **Phase 3**: Describe testing and deployment.

----

-## 📦 Resources Required
-List the resources needed:
-- Tools or software
-- Personnel
-- Budget (if applicable)

 ---